Choosing the Right Cage: Factors to Consider for Your Small Pets

 Cage Enrichment and Accessories

-Moreover, consider the incorporation of exercise wheels or play tubes that promote physical activity.
-Behavioral enrichment is crucial for small pets, as boredom can lead to stress and detrimental health issues.
-Keeping your pet mentally stimulated with toys, chews, and interactive feeders will ensure they remain entertained and happy.
+Exercise wheels and play tubes can help promote physical activity.
+Enrichment is especially important for small pets because boredom can lead to stress and health problems.
+Toys, chews, and interactive feeders can help keep your pet entertained and engaged.

 Temperature and Environment Control